opulo-inc/docs/docs/vision-pipeline-adjustment/4-nozzle-calibration-pipeline.md

 You will need to take an iterative approach to tune your vision pipeline.
 Because your machine's cameras and lighting conditions are unique, there is unfortunately no one-size-fits-all solution here.
 Make small changes and track how they affect the identification of the tip of your nozzle.

 !!!
 Note "Check the Debug Results"
     Unlike [homing fiducial tuning](2-homing-fiducial-pipeline.md), nozzle tip tuning needs to be able to identify the nozzle multiple times as it is rotated.
 This can make it slightly trickier to see the issues with your calibration pipeline.
 You may need to run a round of calibration and watch the results live to see which orientation of the toolhead gives the pipeline the most trouble.
+You can also increase the `Allowed Misdetects` option if you're getting good picking results, but homing still fails occasionally.
     ![Calibrate Tip Button](images/calibrate-button.png)

 ## Threshold Tuning